DEV-learn-co-students/hs-setup-homebrew-rvm-v-000/README.md

 ## Environment Set Up - Part 3

+***If you are using a Chromebook, scroll to the bottom of this README and look at the "For Chromebooks Only" section.***

 ###1.
 Installing RVM
 RVM stands for Ruby Version Manager.
 Ruby, just like software, has newer and older versions.
 RVM allows you to have multiple versions of ruby installed on your computer that you can easily switch back and forth between.